Related Post

 useSecureStorage | Set to true if you want to use PGP keys stored in B2B integration cockpit |

-Managing PGP Modules
+Managing PGP modules

 The PGP Keys (private as well as public) can either be stored in NetWeaver J2EE server's Secure Store or on the file server where PI/PO is installed.
 Storing keys in secure store provides better and more secure options as compared to the local file server.

-1. Secure Store of NetWeaver J2EE Server (Recommended Approach)
+1. Secure store of NetWeaver J2EE server (Recommended Approach)

 When keys are stored in Secure Store, the encryption and maintenance of keys are done using the B2B Integration Cockpit.
 It can be accessed via a web browser and provides an excellent user interface to upload/download keys.
 Currently, you can only import/export PGP keys in Secure Store.
 It does not provide an option to generate PGP key pairs.